stacks-network/docs/_core/naming/forks.md

 The blockchain linearizes the history of transactions, which means that in general, there exists a fork-set for each distinct set of BNS consensus rules.
-For example, the Blockstack Core [2016 hard fork](https://github.com/blockstack/blockstack-core/blob/master/release_notes/changelog-0.14.md) and [2017 hard fork](https://github.com/blockstack/blockstack-core/blob/master/release_notes/changelog-0.17.md) both introduced new consensus rules, which means at the time of this writing there are three possible fork-sets: the pre-2016 fork-set, the 2016-2017 fork-set, and the post-2017 fork-set.
+For example, the Stacks Blockchain [2016 hard fork](https://github.com/blockstack/blockstack-core/blob/master/release_notes/changelog-0.14.md) and [2017 hard fork](https://github.com/blockstack/blockstack-core/blob/master/release_notes/changelog-0.17.md) both introduced new consensus rules, which means at the time of this writing there are three possible fork-sets: the pre-2016 fork-set, the 2016-2017 fork-set, and the post-2017 fork-set.